-The male penis normally starts to grow at ages 9 to 13 and completes its growth by 19 to 22 yrs.
+The male penis normally starts to grow at ages 9 to 13 and completes its growth by 19 to 22 years.
 Most boys finish growing somewhere around age 16 or 17.
 Whether the penis has completed its growth during puberty determines how much residual growth is possible.
 Certain conditions do allow for penis enhancement.
 Hypogonadism, or testosterone deficiency, can actually create a Micropenis––a penis less than 4.5" in length when erect or stretched.
-Hypogonadism is defined as a total testosterone of less than 300 ng/dl or a free testosterone of less than 50 pg/ml in adult men.
+Hypogonadism is defined as total testosterone of less than 300 ng/dl or free testosterone of less than 50 pg/ml in adult men.
 The effects occur mostly during puberty.

-Men who have large penises show a rapid conversion of free T to DHT as measured by T/DHT ratio in their blood.
-Rapid conversion is a genetic trait indicated by amplified maleness early in life: increased body and beard hair, increased musculature, early male pattern baldness, short height (<5'8") and greater penile girth (>3.5" around) with length (>7").
+Men who have large penises show a rapid conversion of free T to DHT as measured by the T/DHT ratio in their blood.
+Rapid conversion is a genetic trait indicated by amplified maleness early in life: increased body and beard hair, increased musculature, early male pattern baldness, short height (<5'8"), and greater penile girth (>3.5" around) with length (>7").
 A very strong sex drive, increased masturbation frequency, and early puberty are also associated with higher testosterone levels.

-Research indicates that even in an adult male, penis growth is still possible with topical hormone application causing stimulation of the androgen receptors in the corpus cavernosa, the blood filled cavities along the shaft of the male penis.
+Research indicates that even in an adult male, penis growth is still possible with topical hormone application, causing stimulation of the androgen receptors in the corpus cavernosa, the blood-filled cavities along the shaft of the male penis.